pforret/blog.splashing/_topic/country/mauritius.md

 ---
 # Mauritius

 Mauritius, officially the Republic of Mauritius, is an island nation in the Indian Ocean about  2,000 kilometres  off the southeast coast of the African continent, east of Madagascar.
-It includes the main island, as well as Rodrigues, Agaléga and St.
+It includes the main island, as well as Rodrigues, Agaléga and St. Brandon.
-Brandon.
 The islands of Mauritius and Rodrigues, along with nearby Réunion, are part of the Mascarene  Islands.
-The capital and largest city, Port Louis, is located in Mauritius, where most of the population is concentrated.
+The main island of Mauritius, where most of the population is concentrated, hosts the capital and  largest city, Port Louis.

 ## Unsplash photos